 Just received an estimated bill?
 We can explain what it means.

-Normally, we calculate your bill based on the meter reading provided by the service provider, Power and Water Corporation.
+Normally, we calculate your bill based on the meter reading provided by the network provider, Power and Water Corporation.
 But if they can’t get to your meter, they’ll provide us with an estimated read and that will be detailed on your bill.

 How do they arrive at the estimate?